 NBS makes provision for credit impairment as set out in its financial statements.
 In addition, NBS restricts its exposure to any one borrower or group of closely-related borrowers and maintains at least the minimum capital ratio as required by its Trust Deed.
-The minimum capital ratio provides a financial buffer to absorb any losses that may be incurred from lending money to clients who fall into default.
+The minimum capital ratio is a financial buffer that helps to absorb any losses that may be incurred from lending money to borrowers who fall into default.

 NBS requires security for the greater majority (more than 89%) of its loans, by way of registered first mortgages over real property.
 In addition, where the borrower is a company or a trust, NBS generally requires personal guarantees.
-NBS also provides personal finance primarily to finance motor vehicles.
-NBS historically did this in conjunction with motor vehicle dealers but as at 1 July 2023 it ceased lending through this channel.
-Motor vehicle lending currently represents only 6% of NBS' loan book but is reducing as loans are repaid.
-Further detailed information relating to NBS' credit risks can be found in NBS's latest Annual Report, available at: